-When it comes down to it, building a lead-generation strategy through education can be a lot of work, but it’s worth it as part of your overall strategy because it works in the background.
+When it comes down to it, building a lead-generation strategy through education can be a lot of work, but it’s worth it as part of your overall strategy because it can run in the background, 24 hours a day.

 You can pay a company a bunch of money to generate leads for you, but those are most likely just going to be email addresses of someone that has a very low level of interest in you and your brand.

 They won’t be the high-quality leads that love and trust your brand that you’re probably looking for.

 That’s where an educational lead generation strategy can set you apart and help you build better leads.
 So how does it work?
 There are a number of ways you can educate your audience to position yourself as an authority.